graezykev/dev-container/part-4.md

 ![open folder and reopen in container and build](./images/part-4/clone-project-and-open-folder-and-reopen-in-container-and-build.gif)

-After the container is built, enjoy the dev environment, ports, extensions and settings.
+After the container is built, enjoy the dev environment, ports mapping, VS Code extensions, settings etc.

+Lifecycle commands in `devcontainer.json` are also run in the container after it's built.

 ![after container built - port mapping & lifecycle scripts & extensions & settings](./images/part-4/tunnel-after-build.png)

-Lifecycle commands in `devcontainer.json` are run after it's built.

-The Node.js program is listening to port 8000 on the remote machine's dev container, but the port is mapped to your dev machine so you can visit it through `localhost:8000`
+The Node.js program is listening to port 8000 on the remote machine's dev container, and the port is mapped directly to your dev machine, so you can visit it through `localhost:8000`.

-VS Code extensions we specify in `devcontainer.json` are not actually installed on the dev machine, but in the dev container which stands on the remote machine.
+Besides, VS Code extensions we specify in `devcontainer.json` are not actually installed on the dev machine, but on the remote machine's dev container.

 ![alfter container built - installed softwares](./images/part-4/tunnel-after-build-2.png)

-The remote machine has no Node.js or Python installed, but you can enjoy these softwares in the dev container built into this remote machine.
+Furthermore, although the remote machine actually has no Node.js or Python installed, but you can enjoy those pre-installed softwares in the dev container built into this remote machine.

 ## Work Everywhere